-NATIONAL PLANNING POLICY FRAMEWORK (NPPF) 2021
+NATIONAL PLANNING POLICY FRAMEWORK (NPPF) 2023

-- 4.3 Relevant national planning policy and guidance is set out in the NPPF and PPG.
+- 4.3 Relevant national planning policy and guidance are set out in the NPPF and PPG.
+The NPPF was revised in September 2023.
 The following sections of the NPPF are relevant to the Site and the Proposed Development.

 - The presumption in favour of sustainable development

 - Building a strong, competitive economy

 - Promoting sustainable transport

 - Making effective use of land

 - Achieving well-designed places.